Azure/data-api-builder/docs/rest.md

 DELETE /api/book/id/2001
 ```

-The result will be a empty response with status code 204
+The result will be an empty response with status code 204